snowdon-dev/node-llm-test/README.md

 produce more correct answers.

 - See the web app at: <https://marketeer.snowdon.dev/tools/llmtest-online/>.
+- Don't want to keep running tests.
+Sign up to the periodic newsletter containing results from the leading agents.
+And stay informed without spinning up infra.
+Just email: <llmtest@snowdon.dev>.

 Commercial use of this code package requires permission—please contact me at
 <hello@snowdon.dev> if you intend to use it for such purposes.
 The web app,